-Both of the tracks we made as For the Floorz were good, but our music came out towards the end of the French House craze, so the timing wasn’t good for us.
-We probably sold 2000 copies or less of that EP.
-Now that I think of it, I never even cleared any of our samples back then, except for releases on Roulé and Crydamoure, because we never expected to sell anything.
+Both of the tracks we made as For the Floorz were good, but they came out towards the end of the French Touch wave, so the timing wasn’t good for us.
+We probably sold 2000 copies or less of that EP, and now that I think of it, I never even cleared any of our samples for it.
+We only cleared samples for releases on Roulé and Crydamoure because we never expected our other material to sell anything.

 I know (laughs).
 It was because of my relationship with Paul.
 He was always on the edge of quitting house music, and then he’d come back.
-I think that being the younger brother of one of the Daft Punk guys created an image around him that he didn’t like.
-So he’d tell me that he was quitting house music, but then I’d get a call from him one month later, saying “Romain, I have a sample for a house track.
+I think being the younger brother of Guy Manuel created an image around him that he didn’t like, so he’d tell me that he was quitting house music, but then I’d get a call from him one month later, saying “Romain, I have a sample for a house track.
 Let’s work on it! “, and I’d be like, “I thought you said you were quitting… “.
 But ultimately we ended up working together again on We In Music, along with Fabien.

 Our biggest track was “Grandlife“, which featured Benjamin Diamond on lead vocals, with Paul, Fabien and Yann Destagnol from Modjo singing background vocals.
-Funnily enough, our track had both singers from the biggest dance records at the time, “Music Sounds Better With You” and “Lady”, but we couldn’t credit them publicly because the record label would have sued us.
-I think we credited Benjamin, but he used a different name so we didn’t get caught (laughs).
-We told one of our friends who worked at the label though, as a joke, and thankfully he kept the secret.
+Funnily enough, our track had both singers from the biggest dance records at the time – “Music Sounds Better With You” and “Lady” – but we couldn’t credit them publicly because their record label would have sued us.
+I think we credited Benjamin but he used a different name so we didn’t get caught (laughs).

 Yes, that’s right.
 We licensed our music to the same label that Daft Punk were signed to.
-When French Touch blew up in the late 90s, all the major labels realized there was big money to be made, and they started signing as many of us as they could.
-So Paul and I never had to wonder if a label wanted our music when we took meetings with them; they always made us good offers because they knew we had another meeting afterwards with a rival label, who would be pitching us good offers as well.
+When French Touch blew up in the late 90s, all the major labels realized there was big money to be made and they started signing as many of us as they could.
+So Paul and I never had to wonder if a label wanted our music when we took meetings with them; they always made us good offers because they knew we could meet with a rival label who would make similar offers.
 So in the end, we went with Virgin.

-Let’s talk about the music duo you’ve created with your wife, which is called My Dear.
+Let’s talk about the music duo you’ve created with your wife, My Dear.
 How do the two of you divide up the work for this group?

 I handle the production and instrumentation, after which my Blanche and I write the lyrics together.
 We start from scratch with our compositions and make everything ourselves.
 I try to do my best with the production, but it’s not always easy.
 Sometimes I tell myself that it’s because my home studio setup is so small, but regardless, I think the music has great potential.

-It’s funny when I look at demographic data of who listens to our music on Spotify and the playlists its included in.
+It’s funny when I look at demographic data of who listens to our music on Spotify.
 It takes me back to the Phoenix remix: I’m always wrong about my predictions.
 Each time I thought one of my Spotify uploads would work well in a place like England, it ended up working somewhere else, like Japan or Germany.
-So then I’d say, “Ok, if that one worked in Germany, then this next one will as well “….but that one ends up working in Italy.
+So then I’d say, “Ok, if that one worked in Germany, then the next one will as well “.
+But that one ends up working in Italy.
 I still don’t get it, (laughs).
 So it’s hard to make any predictions.

 For now, I want to get our live show right.
 I’m really inspired by what Poolside has been able to do with their music and live setup.
-One of their band members was actually in our video for “Better Dance“, but I only found out three years later that he was a a part of Poolside.
-Had I done better research about the guys in our video, I would have known.
-Poolside band is just two guys who make Southern-California-sounding music, yet on stage they have a live band of six people.
+The band is just two guys who make Southern-California-sounding music, yet on stage they have a live band of six people.
 I’d like something similar for My Dear, with maybe four people.
 Anything that involves playing guitar again, which is something I miss.